MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

-The presence of this record indicates to clients that simple.example supports HTTPS, and the key=value pairs indicate that it supports QUIC in addition to HTTPS over TLS (an implicit default).
+The presence of this record indicates to clients that simple.example supports HTTPS, and the key=value pairs indicate that it supports QUIC in addition to HTTPS over TCP (an implicit default).
 The record could also include other information
 (e.g. non-standard port, ESNI configuration).